LPG Compound: Chemical Composition of LPG Gas

 CNG and even Biogas are also used in some places.
 The deciding factor is the local supply situation.

-Cooking Gas LPG – Gas Cook Top
+Cooking Gas LPG – Gas Cook Top – Household Gas

-Cooking Gas Composition
+Cooking Gas LPG Composition

 Cooking Gas Cylinder

-Cooking gas cylinder sizes are contingent upon the usage, the requisite volume of gas and the location of the gas cylinder installation.
+Cooking gas cylinder sizes are contingent upon the country, usage, the requisite volume of gas and the location of the gas cylinder installation.

-The standard cooking gas cylinder weight in India (fuel tank weight) has a gas cylinder weight of contents of 14.2kg ± 150 grams.
+The standard cooking gas LPG cylinder weight in India (fuel tank weight) has a gas cylinder weight of contents of 14.2kg ± 150 grams.
 Domestic cooking gas cylinder weight (fuel tank weight) is about 29.5kg for a full 14.2kg cooking gas cylinder.
 The empty cooking gas cylinder weight is a tare weight (empty gas cylinder weight) of approximately 15.3kg.

 LPG gas bottles include a main gas valve for controlling the release of the gas.